Mplumacher1/Customer-Behavior-Analysis/README.md

 Low Income |	53601|	0|	6115.0399	|5.0052|
 Medium Income|	43309	|0	|13992.2321|	5.0137|

+The average purchase frequency seems to be zero for both income levels.
+This could suggest that either there is no data available for purchase frequency, or these customers do not make regular purchases.
+This data suggests that while "Medium Income" customers spend more per purchase on average, satisfaction levels are generally high across both income groups.
+However, it's worth exploring why the purchase frequency is reported as zero and how it correlates with satisfaction and purchase amount.
+Both income groups have relatively high average satisfaction scores, with "Medium Income" customers having a slightly higher score (5.0137) compared to "Low Income" customers (5.0052).
+"Medium Income" customers have a substantially higher average purchase amount (13,992.2321) compared to "Low Income" customers (6,115.0399).
+This indicates that customers with higher income levels tend to spend more on average per purchase.

 ```sql
 SELECT education, COUNT(*) AS count
 FROM customer